sonamsamdupkhangsar/authentication-rest-service/README.md

-# project-rest-service
+# authentication-rest-service

-This is a template project for starting a Spring Webflux with R2DBC for Posgresql Maven based project.
+This is the Authentication rest service.
+It is used internally by the user-rest-service during user-signup and also can be used for authentication using username/password and api-key to generate a JWT.

 ## Run locally